SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/move-crm-server.md

 ## SuperOffice Win clients must be updated

-If you just change the name/address, you need to refresh *SuperOffice.mst* file with the new server information
+If you just change the name/address, you need to refresh the *SuperOffice.mst* file with the new server information

 1. Navigate to the SuperOffice Server folder.
 2. Run the *SoCreateMST.exe*
 3. Press **Load file**.
-4. Navigate to SuperOffice.mst package (*SuperOffice.mst* file can be found in the *Client* folder on the server: `C:\[SuperOffice Server adress]\Client\SuperOffice.mst`).
+4. Navigate to SuperOffice.mst package (*SuperOffice.mst* file can be found in the *Client* folder on the server: `C:\[SuperOffice Server address]\Client\SuperOffice.mst`).
 5. Save the new MST file.

-All clients must be uninstalled, then run SuperOffice8.exe from the *server\\client* folder.
+All clients must be uninstalled, then run SuperOffice8.exe from the *server\client* folder.

 ## SuperOffice Web and SuperOffice web services / NetServer